takamasanumuro/BareRepositoryCloner/README.md

 which would lead to individual version control for each folder.
 This would not be optimal as those repositories would not be synchronized with each other, hence the solution.

+To use it grab the script and place it on any folder that is contained within the PATH environment of your operation system or create a new directory and insert it into the environment variables.
+Then call the script by using:

+git-bare-clone-windows [REPOSITORY-URL] [OPTIONAL-FOLDER-NAME]
+git-bare-clone-linux [REPOSITORY-URL] [OPTIONAL-FOLDER-NAME]